redis/redis-om-dotnet/README.md

 ### 📇 Modeling your domain (and indexing it!)

-With Redis OM, you can model your data and declare indexes with minimal code.
+With Redis ŌM, you can model your data and declare indexes with minimal code.
 For example, here's how we might model a customer object:

 ```csharp
 [Document(StorageType = StorageType.Json)]